ROCm/TransferBench/docs/how to/use-transferbench.rst

      - All-to-all benchmark test

    * - ``cmdline``
-     - Allows transfers to run from command-line instead of a configuration file
+     - Allows transfers to run from the command line instead of a configuration file

    * - ``healthcheck``
      - Simple health check (supported on MI300 series only)